ksudea/CT-todo-list-app/README.md

 * Quitting the application.

 # How to run app on CLI
+## Linux / Git Bash

-I recommend using git bash/shell/Linux.
+I recommend using git bash even if on Windows.

 Run the following: